 With the ion beam, thin the sample to electron transparency using a voltage of 5.0 kV and a current of 77.0 pA.
 At this stage, a rectangle pattern is used with a tilt angle of 52 ± 3˚.

-To remove amorphous damage incurred from the FIB, the sample should be cleaned at a voltage of 500 eV and a current of 150 μA.
+Remove amorphous damage incurred from the FIB by cleaning the sample at a voltage of 500 eV and a current of 150 μA.

+Place TEM sample in TEM holder and insert holder in scanning transmission electron microscope (STEM).
+Select ‘Capture’, image sample grain boundary.

 REPRESENTIVE RESULTS:

 Bonding temperature, time, and misorientation angle were all altered to determine optimum parameters needed for the maximum possible bonded interface fraction of the STO bicrystal (Table 1).
 The interface was considered ‘bonded’ when the grain boundary was not visible during SEM imaging (Figure 2a).
 A ‘non-bonded’ interface was exhibited when a dark image contrast or voids were present at the boundary location (Figure 2b).
 Dark image contrast signified colloidal graphite from the FIB mounting procedure had diffused between the two STO crystals due to capillary effects.
-6
+This non-bonded interface is observed at the edges of the bicrystal, while the bonded interface is observed at the center of the bicrystal.
+The change in bonding behavior from the edge to the center of the bicrystals formed by SPS apparatus is also seen in bicrystals formed via hot pressing techniques6.

 Micro-crack formation in the bulk of the bicrystal is observed in all samples.
 For successfully bonded bicrystals, micro-crack formation does not interfere with the bonded interface.
 At a bonding temperature of 1200 °C, extensive micro-cracking occurs, leading to brittle failure of the bicrystal during annealing.
 Therefore, bonding temperature in the SPS apparatus was kept below 800 ˚C to prevent catastrophic fracture.

 For bicrystals with 0° misorientation angle at bonding temperatures of 600 ˚C and 700 ˚C, a 95% successfully bonded interface was obtained.
-An increase in the misorientation angle of the bicrystal to 44.4° requires a bonding temperature of 800 ˚C to achieve a 45.8% successfully bonded interface.
+An increase in the misorientation angle of the bicrystal to 44.4° requires a bonding temperature of 800 ˚C and bonding time of 90 minutes to achieve a 45.8% successfully bonded interface.
 High resolution TEM (HRTEM) and high angle annular dark field scanning transmission electron microscopy (HAADF-STEM) micrographs of this sample reveal an atomically abrupt grain boundary structure with no intergranular film or secondary phases present (Figure 3).
 Spatially resolved electron energy loss spectroscopy (EELS) recorded directly from the interface shows a reduction in the crystal field splitting of the Ti L3 and L2 edges as well as a reduction in the O K edge intensity when compared to the bulk (Figure 4).

 Table 1.
 Bonding Parameters and Subsequent Interface Fraction of Bicrystals.

-In contrast, SPS apparatus diffusion bonding parameters and subsequent bonded interface fractions of STO bicrystals.
+SPS apparatus diffusion bonding parameters and subsequent bonded interface fractions of STO bicrystals.
+A pulsed bias voltage of ~4 V and direct current of ~550 A is applied for all experiments.
+Bonded interface fractions were calculated from an average grain boundary length of (1.5±0.4) mm.
+These regions were taken from varying areas within the bicrystal.

 Figure 1.
 Spark Plasma Sintering Apparatus.

 Set up for the spark plasma sintering apparatus.
+Pressure is applied perpendicular to the bicrystal interface.

 Figure 2.
 Typical Interfaces Found in SPS Apparatus Formed Bicrystals.

 Nominal 45˚ twist bicrystal formed at a temperature of 800 ˚C for 90 minutes (a) SEM image of defined bonded' interface, the grain boundary location is inferred by the presence of a faceted void, and (b) SEM image of the defined 'non-bonded' interface.
+Spherical beads observed in images are residual silica from polishing.

 Figure 3.
 High Resolution Imaging of Bicrystal Grain Boundary.